-- Plan to leave all cell phones at school / home or turn them off while on the trip.
+- Plan to turn your cell phone on silent or vibrate while on the trip.
 Ringing phones disrupt the students' experience in the natural environment.

-- Your Greenway leader will have a cell phone for emergencies.
+- Your Greenway leader will also have a cell phone for emergencies.

 Transportation to the Field Trip

 If you are participating in the free bus program, follow the King County Program's specifications.
 Wheels to Water is a free bus program, provided by King County and Metro Transit, which connects students with water quality field trips.
 Buses are available for selected program sites that focus on wastewater treatment, water quality, and human influence on environmental health.